Skip to content

 Both apps integrate with Zapier

-When you connect Outlook to Zapier, you can take the manual work out of lead nurture, notifications, and contact management.
-Learn more about how to automate Outlook email, or try one of these pre-built workflows.
+Learn more about how to automate Outlook and how to automate Gmail, or try one of these pre-built workflows.

 • Microsoft Outlook logo